Marcokorcak/TCP-IP-Attack/README.md

 user2 container has an IP of 10.9.0.7, while user1 has an IP address of 10.9.0.6 and the victim

 container has an IP address of 10.9.0.5.
-We used the commands “docker-compose build” and then
+I used the commands “docker-compose build” and then

 the “docker-compose up” command to build and start the containers.
-Once this was all done, we were
+Once this was all done, I was

 able to start the lab.